9ary/ua-fixer/README.md

 ## features

-* forces ua to be a phone, not a table even if Firefox thinks so
+* forces ua to be a phone, not a tablet even if Firefox thinks so
 * in mobile mode, pretend to be Chrome for Google Search
 * always present a desktop user agent to Imgur